Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Deep in caves, beyond the reach of sunlight, ecosystems mostly rely on food being brought in from outside.

-Geoff says, 'In many huge cave systems there are mountains of bat guano, which is a massive food source, and the whole ecosystem is based around that.'
+Museum researcher Prof Geoff Boxshall says, 'In many huge cave systems there are mountains of bat guano, which is a massive food source, and the whole ecosystem is based around that.'

 Giant centipedes (Scolopendra gigantea) are at the top of the food chain in some caves in South America.
 They're big, have venom glands and choose to prey on bats.
 Cave boas (Chilabothrus inornatus) can also be found hunting bats in the darkness.
 These snakes use an infrared sensitivity to catch their prey.